0zelK/ai-video-performance-analyzer/README.md

 Make sure to check out this google drive link: https://drive.google.com/drive/folders/1LBNjx4ZfpIdIFivf948Ax3Ogo5yCpbXD?usp=sharing.

 I have included in it both .pkl models (which you need to run the app), the scripts and helper functions I used along the way, and the data including both the raw and cleaned datasets.
+You only need the '\models' folder to run the app though, the other folders are there only for documention.